Ocean Bight, LLC

 Ocean Bight is a marine ecological consulting practice specializing in research on marine food webs, glacial fjord ecosystems, and integrated wildlife monitoring and assessments.

 Recent human-driven warming of the atmosphere, oceans, and land is affecting every region of the globe.
-In Alaska's subarctic and Arctic oceans, we are already seeing warmer ocean temperatures, increased freshwater runoff, significant glacier and sea ice loss, and extreme marine heatwaves.
-These changes will impact fish and wildlife populations that support Alaska's economy through recreation, tourism, and commercial fisheries.
+In Alaska's subarctic and Arctic oceans, we are already experiencing warmer ocean temperatures, increased freshwater runoff, significant glacier and sea ice loss, and extreme marine heatwaves.
+These changes impact fish and wildlife populations that support Alaska's economy across many sectors including recreation, tourism, and commercial fisheries.

 Ocean Bight offers research and consulting services to address these challenges through data collection, citizen science, and public engagement to raise climate awareness.
 This website provides a platform to share compelling science stories, data visualizations, and invites public participation.